DA 210 - Data Systems (cross-listed as CS 181)

 Week 2: Fluent Python

-Learning Outcomes: Verify that all software dependencies are covered; understand what quizzes will require
+Learning Outcomes: Verify that all software dependencies are covered; review file paths, git/Github workflows, Jupyter Notebooks.

 On Friday: Quiz 1